NASA Earth Science Data Systems Program Highlights 2019

 Significant cloud-related milestones involving current datasets and future missions were met during 2019.
 Initial software was completed for cloud systems in support of the NASA/Indian Space Research Organisation SAR (NISAR) and Surface Water and Ocean Topography (SWOT) missions due to launch in 2022.
-The PO.DAAC and Cumulus teams successfully completed 100% of technical qualification requirements for the SWOT archive and distribution, and more than 400 datasets (comprising 32 TB of data) from the Global Hydrology Resource Center DAAC (GHRC DAAC) were moved to the cloud, making it the first DAAC to make all datasets available from a commercial cloud.
+The PO.DAAC and Cumulus teams successfully completed 100% of technical qualification requirements for the SWOT archive and distribution, and more than 400 datasets (comprising 32 TB of data) from NASA's Global Hydrometeorology Resource Center DAAC (GHRC DAAC) were moved to the cloud, making it the first DAAC to make all datasets available from a commercial cloud.

 New cloud-based data services were added, enabling users to access and manipulate large quantities of data without requiring the transfer of data files to the user's workstation.
 A high-performance, cloud-capable version of OPeNDAP was developed and the OPeNDAP Server was tested with popular end-user data tools, including Panoply, the Geospatial Data Abstraction Library (GDAL) and Jupyter notebooks with xarray (part of the Pangeo suite of technologies).
 The Harmony project, a trans-EOSDIS framework to implement data transformation services in the Earthdata Cloud, was inaugurated with several prototypes.
 These prototypes have the ability to execute both off-the-shelf transformation tools (e.g., GDAL) and DAAC-provided code (e.g., PO.DAAC's Level 2 Subsetter).